Scholarships applications for 2023 are now closed.

 McGill Jewish Studies

-Dr. Oscar and Sally Schickler Scholarship for Jewish Studies
+Dr. Oskar and Sally Schickler Scholarship for Jewish Studies

 Established by the late Dr. Oskar Schickler in 2008 and administered by the Jewish Community Foundation of Montreal, this scholarship is a testament to the Schicklers’ lifelong commitment to creating educational opportunities to students of all ages.
 Awarded annually to undergraduate or graduate students on the recommendation of the Department of Jewish Studies.